How do I find a therapist nearby?

 After taking our short questionnaire, you can instantly message the therapist that you’ve been matched to and schedule a time with them for a live therapy session.
 You can message your therapist as often as you would like, 24 hours a day, 7 days a week.
-Online therapy typically allows you to connect with therapists more often than in-person therapy does.
-In both online therapy and in-person therapy, your therapist will integrate different methods into your treatment plan.
+Online therapy typically allows you to connect with a therapist more often than in-person therapy does.
+In both online therapy and in-person therapy, your counselor will integrate different methods into your treatment plan.
 For example, cognitive-behavioral therapy is used to challenge and replace negative thoughts (cognitions) with healthy behaviors.
 Other methods include dialectical behavior therapy, interpersonal therapy, psychodynamic therapy, emotion-focused therapy, and family therapy.